classHuman/.github/profile/README.md

 ---

-## Ag3nt24 with HADES
+### Ag3nt24 with HADES

-**Ag3nt24 Droid Protocol Multi-Agent Framework with Anti-Corruption Layer**, our legacy AI systems modernization framework. *Intelligence is flexible.
-Authority is stable.*
+Ag3nt24 Droid Protocol Multi-Agent Framework with Anti-Corruption Layer, our legacy AI systems modernization framework.
+Intelligence is flexible.
+Authority is stable.

 Read every "does" below as "is designed to."
-It is being built, and it earns every claim the same way anything else does: under a Production Definition of Done, before it is cited as capability.
+It is being built in the open, under Apache-2.0 at [MenokoOG/Ag3nt24-oss](https://github.com/MenokoOG/Ag3nt24-oss), and it earns every claim the same way anything else does: under a Production Definition of Done, before it is cited as capability.

-- **Twenty-four pattern agents.** Each bound to a pattern that gives it a discipline, a duty, a stance and a failure mode.
+**Twenty-four pattern roles.** Each bound to an ITF pattern that gives it a discipline, a duty, a stance and a failure mode.
 They do the protocol-droid work at the seam: the inherited AI system's protocols on one side, the modern stack on the other.
 Persona and duty come from the pattern; everything system-specific is configuration, so nothing about one client's estate leaks into the next.

-- **The kernel is the floor.** Proposals pass the gates, verdicts merge into a Decision Certificate, a human signs, and only then does state change.
-The gate kernel is compiled COBOL operating on slot indices: same input, same verdict, every time.
-No sampling, no drift.
-- **Provable.** Append-only audit ledger, signed certificates, evidence hashes on every verdict.
+**The boundary is a policy engine.** Every crossing between the inherited estate and the framework passes Cedar: default deny, no I/O, and every policy change proven not to widen access.
+Each pattern and scout signs what it produces with its own key, so the boundary decides on a verified identity, never a string.
+Same input, same verdict, every time.

+**A human signs.** Clearing the boundary is never authorization to act.
+Proposals stop at the human gate in HADES, a person signs, and only then does state change.
+One receipt per decision, hash-chained to the one before it.
 No agent carries ledger-write authority.

-- **HADES is the data layer.** It sizes and governs the Data Lake sort (good, bad, messy, work-data, new) and carries the **Human Authorized Data Eradication Sequence**: bad data goes to a sandbox, through a security audit, and is eradicated only when a human signs.
+**HADES is the control room.** Human Authorized Data Evaluation System on the way in: the Data Lake sort (good, bad, messy, work-data, new), validation, and the review of each bucket.
+Human Authorized Data Eradication Sequence on the way out: bad data goes to a sandbox, through a security audit, and is eradicated only when a human signs.
 The Data Lake houses the framework's Master MCP.

+**Built to be run.** Python 3.13 and FastAPI, React, PostgreSQL, one docker compose file.
+Any model provider behind one adapter.
+SOLID and full tests on every line of custom code; open-source components consumed, pinned and reviewed rather than forked.

-**Ag3nt24 is not yet available outside classHuman AI tooling.** We will publish the measures we hold it to before we publish results.
+Status, stated plainly: implemented agents 0, 18 decision records, the contracts package and its tests built and green.
+We will publish the measures we hold it to before we publish results.
 No benchmark claims without a benchmark.

 ---